 Summery

-The main goal of this experiment is to
+The aim of this experiment is to

 find synthetic lethality in HER2+ cell lines BT474 and HCC1954 using CRISPR activation.
 We will start with 3 specific genes ERBB2, MIEN1 and ERN1 and will continue to all-genome functional genes.
 MCF7, an HER2 negative cancer cell line will be used as a negative control.
 We will try to unravel new way of killing HER2+ cancer cells by changing single gene copy number.
 The experiment will examine the survival of HER2+ cells after amplification of specific genes, using the CRISPR activation method, in order to cause cell death with synthetic lethality.
 Cells survival will be examined with XTT survival assay and clonogenic survival assay, DNA extraction will carrie using DNeasy blood and tissue kit, evaluation of genes copy number (CN) with digital droplet PCR, evaluation of protein expression levels by measuring the transcribed mRNA with northern blot.

 Background